misiektoja/lol_monitor/tests/README.md

   leaked global affects whatever runs next.
 * Replace Riot Games calls and notification delivery with test doubles.
 * Never use a real Riot API key, SMTP password or webhook URL.
+* Write a fake credential so a secret scanner can tell it is fake.
+Keep the shape the code parses, such as the `RGAPI-` prefix, then use a word saying what the test does with it and pad the rest with repeated digits, as in `RGAPI-exported-0000-0000-0000-000000000000`.
+A random-looking value is reported as a leaked credential by the scan CI runs over the full history.

 A change to the monitoring loop, authentication or Riot Games data handling is not verified by this suite alone.
 Exercise it against a real account and say so in the